During this difficult time, we offer resources for parents at home with their children during COVID-19.

 Check out this new, free online course designed to give you parenting tools you can use right away.

 Take this free online course to help you learn how to identify if something is "too much" and get strategies to avoid overindulgence.
+NEW — Professionals can access free take & teach modules that coincide with this course to use with parents and caregivers!

 The Developmental Parenting Highway class is one of several in the Parenting in the Age of Overindulgence series.
 Overindulgence comes from a good heart, but it can lead to unwanted, less-than-good outcomes.